© Crown copyright 2018

 The West Bank was split into three administrative divisions following the Oslo Accords as an interim measure pending the establishment of a Palestinian State.
 These interim measures are still in place.
 Area A (16%) is under the civil and security control by the Palestinian Authority; Area B (22%) is under Palestinian civil control and Israeli security control; Area C (62%) is under full Israeli civil and security control.
 Israeli security forces enter all three Areas of the West Bank at will.

 While the Ramallah-based PA remains the sole legitimate authority for Gaza in the eyes of the international community, Hamas took full control of the Gaza Strip illegally in June 2007 and has been operating as the de facto authority, establishing its own security force in Gaza.
 Hamas has been designated by the EU as a terrorist organisation under Common Position 931.
 Those contemplating any economic or financial involvement in Gaza should seek appropriate legal advice.
 Although Israel withdrew its citizens from settlements, Israel retains control of the land borders, movement and access to Israel (and via Israel to the rest of the OPTs), airspace, and the maritime border.
 Thus Israel remains the Occupying Power in Gaza, as in the rest of the OPTs.
 The extensive restrictions on imports into and exports from Gaza (including transfers between the West Bank and Gaza) have had a major detrimental effect on Gaza’s economy and make investment in Gaza particularly difficult.
-Israel and Hamas have engaged in periodic conflict, most recently in summer 2014 during Israel’s Operation Protective Edge, characterised by rocket fire into Israel and a major ground incursion into Gaza, causing significant loss of life and destruction.
+On 9 July 2018 Israel imposed additional measures on the Kerem Shalom crossing into Gaza, including restricting entry of commercial goods and on 2 August Israel introduced a ban on the entry of gasoline, diesel and cooking gas into Gaza via the Kerem Shalom crossing.
+Israel and Hamas have engaged in periodic conflict, most recently in July 2018, characterised by rocket fire into Israel, as well as Israeli airstrikes into Gaza, causing loss of life and destruction.

 2.4 Israeli settlements in the OPTs